 N.B., students are to come to class ready to discuss the readings listed for each week.

 PART I: Understanding Prague, the Czech Republic, and East Central Europe Week 1 (Jan.
-13) Introduction to the Course
+13) Introduction to the Course Pagings & Discussion (in class):

 Readings & Discussion (in class):